klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

     For command 'try' exclude all 'dependents' whose state does match one of the regular expressions (REGEXP).
 ``-b, --brief``
-    Create a more brief output for some commands.
+    Create a more brief output for commands "find" and "try".
 ``--no-checkout``
     With this option, "new" does not check out sources of support modules.
 This option is only here for test purposes.